Russian fighter jet nearly crashes Poland patrol

 Because of an explosive incident over the Black Sea, the NATO “pre-alert” has been triggered.
 A Russian fighter jet came dangerously close to a Polish plane.

 Warsaw – An extremely dangerous incident occurred over the Black Sea on Friday.
-A Russian fighter jet repeatedly flew into a Polish patrol plane in such a way that it almost crashed.
+A Russian fighter jet repeatedly flew into a Polish patrol plane so that it almost crashed.

 According to information from Warsaw, the Polish machine of the type Let L-410 was on a patrol flight for the EU border protection agency Frontex on Friday.
-During the mission over the Black Sea, a Russian Sukhoi Su-35 intercepted it.
-The Polish border guard announced on Sunday that the incident had occurred in international airspace within the operational area designated by Romania.
+During the mission over the Black Sea, she was then intercepted by a Russian Sukhoi Su-35.
+The incident occurred in international airspace within the operational area designated by Romania, the Polish border guard said on Sunday.

 Russian fighter jet attacks Polish plane with ‘aggressive manoeuvres’

 The Russian fighter carried out “aggressive and dangerous maneuvers”.
-It flew three times towards the border guard plane and only got about five meters closer: “The Russian warplane flew right in front of the nose of the SG plane and crossed its flight path at a dangerous distance,” says the message from Poland.
+It flew three times towards the border guard plane and only got about five meters closer: “The Russian fighter plane flew right in front of the nose of the SG plane and crossed its trajectory at a dangerous distance,” says the message from Poland.
 After the third approach, the Russian jet finally took off.

 This caused enormous turbulence for the Polish machine: “The crew of five Polish border guards lost control of the plane and lost altitude.”